Jameskirwa/A-minute-pitch/README.md

 - Users can view the pitches on the index page of the application.<br>
 - Users can view various pitches  and vote on the pitch they liked by giving it an upvote or down vote<br>
 - Users can post pitches and view them on their profiles <br>
-- Users can comment on a pitch <br>
+- Users can comment on a pitch

 ## Set Up Instructions and Requirements

-- Clone this repository to your local computer.<br>
+- Clone this repository to your local computer.
-- Ensure you have python3.6 installed in your computer.<br>
+- Ensure you have python3.6 installed in your computer.
-- From the terminal navigate to the cloned project folder.<br>
+- From the terminal navigate to the cloned project folder.
-- Create a virtual environment and access the folder within the virtual environment.<br>
+- Create a virtual environment and access the folder within the virtual environment.
-- Create start.sh file and in it write the following lines:<br>
+- Create start.sh file and in it write the following lines
 - Run ./start.sh while in the project folder to start the project.

 ## Contributions